New York and Vermont to Montreal Bike Tour

 Day 1: Lake George, NY to Middlebury, VT

-40 miles or full-pull (EFI) of 57 miles
+Options of 35 miles or 57 EFI miles

-The cycling begins along seldom traveled roads following the west banks of Lake George, nicknamed Queen of the American Lakes, and Lake Champlain.
+The cycling begins along seldom traveled roads along the west banks of Lake George, nicknamed “Queen of the American Lakes”, and Lake Champlain.
 Water, rivers and lakes abound in this region.
-Vermont’s Green Mountains are visible to the east and the Adirondack Mountains rise to the northwest.
-What a beautiful start to a bike tour!

 Day 1 offers one fresh 2-mile climb (650-feet) up and over a ridge to reach the shores of Lake George.